 Deferred gift vehicles are bequests, gift plans that generate income during one's lifetime, trusts that pay income to a charity with corpus passing to heirs, contract designations, and remainder interests in a personal residence.

-Many types of planned gifts provide financial returns for the donor.
-To help you estimate your income and tax benefits on such an arrangement, use our Planned Giving Calculator in our Guide to Planned Giving.
+Many types of gift plans provide financial returns for the donor.
+To help you estimate your income and tax benefits on such an arrangement, use our Gift Planning Calculator in our Guide to Gift Planning.

 If you have questions, please call the UC Foundation Office of Gift Planning at 513-556-6293 or toll-free 888-556-8889.